Neurally-informed models of protracted sequential sampling of long, noise-free stimuli

 Abstract

 Sequential sampling models have provided a rich theoretical framework in the study of perceptual decision-making and quantitatively capture diverse behavioural data.
-However, research has increasingly highlighted that for the long-duration, statistically stationary stimuli commonly studied, it is difficult to definitively establish the operation of protracted sampling or temporal integration as opposed to non-integration strategies like extremum-detection, especially when based on behaviour alone.
-Here, we attempted to resolve such mechanistic details in the interesting case of judging subtle feature-differences (contrast) in a long (1.6-sec), noiseless stimulus, by jointly analysing the accuracy of delayed reports and the dynamics of a centroparietal electroencephalographic signal (‘CPP’) reflecting decision formation.
+However, research has increasingly highlighted that the operation of protracted sampling, and of temporal integration as opposed to non-integration strategies like extremum-detection, may not be as ubiquitous or as experimentally identifiable as once thought.
+Here, we attempted to resolve such mechanistic details in the context of a task for which the role and extent of temporal integration is uncertain - discriminating feature-differences in a long-duration, noiseless stimulus - by jointly analysing the accuracy of delayed reports and the dynamics of a centroparietal electroencephalographic signal (‘CPP’) reflecting decision formation.
 Accuracy steadily increased across four covertly-manipulated evidence durations and the CPP remained elevated throughout the stimulus period, together indicating protracted sampling.
-Models fit to CPP dynamics as well as accuracy resolved more details than those fit to accuracy alone, such as the setting of a bound.
-However, a convincing joint neural-behaviour fit could be achieved not only by a temporal integration model, but also by an extremum detection model that evoked a stereotyped signal ‘flagging’ the first single-sample bound crossing.
-This illuminates interesting, testable alternatives to integration, and the limited extent to which combining neural decision dynamics with behavioural information can uniquely identify underlying mechanisms in some behavioural scenarios.
+Jointly fitting CPP dynamics as well as accuracy uncovered features such as the setting of a bound, which were unresolvable in fits to accuracy alone.
+However, a convincing joint neural-behaviour fit could be achieved not only by a temporal integration model, but also by an extrema detection model that evoked a stereotyped signal ‘flagging’ the first single-sample bound crossing.
+We explore features of neural motor preparation signals that align with the predictions of either model, and reflect on challenges for neurally-constrained modelling when addressing scenarios that produce limited behavioural data.

 Article activity feed